sokuda27/ME493/Final Project/Final Project.md

 </ol>

 <h2> Issues </h2>
+<li> <b>Second order approximation:</b> There appears to be some instability in the system that blows up when SINDy attempts to fit a second order approximation.
+First order is the best fit.
 <li> <b>Smoothing:</b> Because stock proces can heavily differ from day to day, the data was extremely jerky and didn't resemble a smooth curve; since I thought SINDy was robust with noise, I thought it could overcome the somewhat discontinous, discrete nature of the data.
 However, Prof. Luchtenburg advised that smoothing the data would improve the model.
 The data was smoothed using a moving average filter of length 5 (taking the average of the data point and two points on either side).

 <div class="row">